 Non-melanoma skin cancers (NMSCs) including basal cell, squamous cell, and Merkel cell carcinoma have been reported in patients treated with Jakavi.
-Most of these patients had histories of extended treatment with hydroxyurea and prior NMSC or pre-malignant skin lesions.
+Most of the MF and PV patients had histories of extended treatment with hydroxyurea and prior NMSC or pre-malignant skin lesions.
 A causal relationship to Jakavi has not been established.
 Periodic skin examination is recommended for patients who are at increased risk for skin cancer.